-Steve Goodman is an Exchange MVP and works as a Technical Architect for one of the UK's leading Microsoft Gold partners, Phoenix IT Group.
-Goodman has worked in the IT industry for around 14 years and has worked extensively with Microsoft Exchange since version 5.5.
+Steve Goodman is an Exchange MVP and works as a Technical Architect for one of the U.K.'s leading Microsoft Gold partners.
+Goodman has worked in the IT industry for 16 years and has worked extensively with Microsoft Exchange since version 5.5.

 Do you have a question for our experts?

 - Tips and tricks to manage Exchange after moving to Office 365